<aside> 🚨 in 10 seconds:

 A license string is a string which contains one or more encoded licenses.
 You can use the one same string for one, two or more applications.

-For example a Xamarin Forms application for iOS and Android creates two distinct applications and needs 2 licenses, but the same license string containing these 2 licenses can be used in the common code of the app.
+For example a Maui application for iOS and Android creates two distinct applications and needs 2 licenses, but the same license string containing these 2 licenses can be set up in the common code.

-<aside> 💡 You can decode the license string on jwt.io to check what information it contains.
+<aside> 💡 You can decode the license string on jwt.io to check the informations it contains.
 It should only display "invalid signature", which is normal.

 </aside>